KNOX CAVE PRESERVE

 Periods of Access

-At the present time Knox Cave is closed from October 1st until mid-May or when the sinkhole is ice-free, whichever comes later.
-(As a matter of clarification, this refers to all ice, not just ice on the wall of the sink.)
-This is for the safety of visitors as well as to protect hibernating bats.
-Crossbones Cave is open all year.
+All caves on this preserve are closed from October 1st through April 30th to protect hibernating bats.
+Knox cave remains closed until April 30th or when the sinkhole is ice-free, whichever comes later.
+This refers to all ice, not just ice on the wall of the sink, and is for the safety of visitors as well as to protect hibernating bats.

 For Knox Cave it is strongly recommended that individuals be belayed down the ladder.